siglens/siglens-docs/docs/spl-docs/evaluation-functions/text-functions.md

 - `<str>` can be a string literal or a field name.
 - `<length>` is optional if not present would return the rest of the string.
 - `<start>` specifies the starting index for the substring, with index beginning at 1, not 0.
 Use negative indexes to start from the end of the string.
-- One can use this function with eval and where commands.
+- You can use this function with eval and where commands.
+- If `<start>` is past the length of the string, the function will return an empty string.
+- If the specified `<length>` exceeds the available number of characters from `<start>` index, the function returns an empty string.
+- If `<str>` is `NULL`, this function will not process it and an empty string would be present.

 ### Example
 The following command returns the first 4 characters of string in field name.